-Still, there are steps you can take to prevent voluntary turnover and keep your employees engaged.
-Understanding the root of turnover is the first step to effective recruiting.
-Read on to learn 40 of the most impactful employee turnover statistics out there.
+With an ever changing labor market, it remains vital for employers to hang onto their top employees.
+Turnover is unavoidable, though there are steps you can take to prevent voluntary turnover and keep your employees engaged.
+Understanding the root of turnover is the first step to effective recruiting and employee retention.

 General Employee Turnover Statistics

 1. The U.S. Average Annual Turnover Rate Is 47 Percent

 The total separations rate of U.S. jobs is 47.2 percent as of 2021, according to the U.S. Bureau of Labor Statistics.
 This estimate represents all turnover — voluntary and involuntary.

 Turnover rates vary greatly by industry and even more from company to company, making it important to regularly calculate your turnover rate to keep tabs on how you’re doing.

 2. 70 Percent of All U.S. Employee Turnover Is Voluntary